QPAMethod/QPA/README.md

 ## Parameter introduction

-We have added two new parameters based on GPTQ:
+We have added two new parameters based on GPTQ (https://github.com/IST-DASLab/gptq):

 1. --sparsity: Specifies the percentage of parameters to be retained after pruning.
 The default value is set to 1, indicating no pruning.
 2. --is_layered：Determines whether to merge sparse and quantized matrices into a single matrix.